author: niplav, created: 2019-05-22, modified: 2024-12-15, language: english, status: in progress, importance: 3, confidence: other

 A common claim in those discussions is that dimensionality reduction techniques like t-SNE or UMAP tend to find clusters in random data, even if they're not really present.

 I think this is wrong in the strict sense.
-I'll generate 10k 2k-dimensional normally distributed samples, reduce them down to 2 dimensions, and plot the result (code in julia):
+I'll generate 10k 2k-dimensional uniformly distributed samples, reduce them down to 2 dimensions, and plot the result (code here in julia):

 using TSne, UMAP, Plots